 When I suffered my first quad tendon tear years ago I was taken straight to the emergency room by the paramedics and per usual protocol was given an x-ray and routine assessment by the ER doctor on scene.
 The results from the x-ray came back normal and the inexperienced doc wasn’t able to properly diagnose me even though I was in excruciating pain and I couldn’t lift my leg.
 He referred me to an orthopedic surgeon and sent me home with the brace similar to the one pictured below.

-The sexy blue leg brace above is usually what is issued to you after your visit to the ER or what you will receive from the hospital after surgery if you didn’t go to the emergency room.
+The sexy blue leg brace (shown below) is usually what is issued to you after your visit to the ER or what you will receive from the hospital after surgery if you didn’t go to the emergency room.
 It is basic and does the job for awhile, but it isn’t the top quality brace you should have and you will soon grow tired of this as well as the Velcro straps will wear out very quickly.

-You might be wearing ‘ol blue until your doc says you can start with increasing your ROM which usually occurs at week 6 (at least that was the case with me).
+You might be wearing ‘ol big blue until your doc says you can start increasing your ROM, which usually occurs at week 6 (at least that was the case with me).
 The orthopedic doctor should then suggest the brace in the next picture which usually consists of 4 Velcro straps, telescoping bar for customized length and a slide lock mechanism on each side of the knee that allows you to select a specific degree of ROM.
 This brace will serve you for the rest of your rehabilitation.